divyadhimaan/algo-vault/SDE-200/linkedList/01-reverse-linkedList.md

 ## Recursive Solution

-Like walking to the end of the chain, then flipping the links backward on your way back.
+`Analogy`: Like walking to the end of the chain, then flipping the links backward on your way back.
 ```cpp
 class Solution {
 public: